 The SEM program promotion in Connecticut started in 2019 with a goal of enrolling six to twelve customers per year in the initial pilot.

-In program year 2020, no participants enrolled in the CT SEM program predominantly due to the pandemic.
+In program year 2020, no participants enrolled in the CT SEM program, predominantly due to the pandemic.

-In 2021, the program enrolled only one participant.
+In 2021, the program enrolled only two participants.

-Due to the lower participation levels in 2021, Eversource selected new vendors in June 2022 through a formal RFP process and put forth more requirements on the SEM providers for outreach support to procure customers and cohorts.
+Due to the low participation levels in 2021, Eversource selected new vendors in June 2022 through a formal RFP process and put forth more requirements on the SEM providers for outreach support to procure customers and cohorts.

-The utility selected two vendors who were significantly experienced in SEM, separated from the other BES offerings and have SEM participation generation targets of up to 50 individual participants and 10 cohorts over the course of the contract.
+The utility selected two vendors who were significantly experienced in SEM, separated from the other BES offerings, and have SEM participation generation targets of up to 50 individual participants and 10 cohorts over the course of the contract.

-In 2022, the program had enrolled five participants.
+In 2022, the program had enrolled six participants.

-While past participation has been below expectations, program staff expects it to grow markedly in 2023 and beyond due to the addition of newly selected vendors.
+While past participation has been below expectations, utility program staff expects it to grow markedly in 2023 and beyond due to the addition of the newly selected vendors.

 Study purpose and objectives

 SEM programs can be challenging to evaluate due to their complexity, their variability in implementation across participants, and the need to account for the myriad factors that affect energy use (including other utility programs and capital projects) that can confound estimation of the SEM program savings.
-Additionally, SEM program delivery is data- and analysis-intensive, and successful evaluation requires an extraordinary level of cooperation between implementer and evaluator.
+Additionally, SEM program delivery is data- and analysis-intensive, and successful evaluation requires an extraordinary level of cooperation between implementation vendor and evaluator.

 Prior to executing the process evaluation of the Connecticut utilities’ SEM program, the DNV evaluation team conducted a literature review and in-depth interviews with SEM stakeholders and experts across the country to document typical SEM participants, measures implemented, data collection practices, and savings methodology best practices and/or considerations, and to offer recommendations on data collection and analysis to aid the evaluation.
 This phase (referred to as Phase 1) was completed, and the team provided a report to the CT EEB in Q2 of 2021.
 The team refers to this report as the “SEM Best Practices Report” throughout this document.